Genius740Code/Sol-tg-bot/telegrambot/README.md

-# Telegram SOL Trading Bot
+# Solana Telegram Bot

-A Telegram bot for trading Solana tokens with wallet management, position tracking, limit orders, and referral system.
+A Telegram bot for Solana token trading and wallet management.

 ## Features